pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"too-many-function-args"+OR+"E1121")

 ### [E1123](#E1123) (unexpected-keyword-arg)<a name="E1123"></a>
-Unexpected keyword argument %r in %s call
+Unexpected keyword argument %r in %s call.

 Used when a function call passes a keyword argument that doesn't correspond to one of the function's parameter names.

 **:x: Incorrect code**